 Pensthorpe is a natural home for many species of birds, mammals, invertebrates and plants.
 The diverse range of priority habitats together create a stunning rich landscape which Pensthorpe Conservation Trust manages for wildlife.

-During a visit to Pensthorpe you can see wetlands, hedgerows, woodland, water meadows, river banks, species-rich farmland, breck and heath – all vital habitats for a species-rich countryside.
+During a visit to Pensthorpe you can see wetlands, hedgerows, woodland, water meadows, riverbanks, species-rich farmland, breck and heath – all vital habitats for a species-rich countryside.
 The value of the habitats here at Pensthorpe are recognised internationally by the E.U.
 Special Area of Conservation (SAC) designation as well as nationally with four Site of Special Scientific Interest (SSSI) designations.
 All these designations encompass the River Wensum, a lowland chalk river of significant importance which runs through the heart of our reserve.
 The river is also a priority habitat in the UK Biodiversity Action Plan.
-Discover more about our work with the River Wensum Restoration and Floodplain Enhancement Project.